Alan B. Morrison

 BA Yale University; LLB Harvard University

-Alan B. Morrison is quoted in Bloomberg BNA about bringing the case back to D.C.
-Superior Court.
+Alan B. Morrison is quoted in The Nation about Robert Mueller and the impeachment process.